aspose-3d/Aspose.3D-API-References/english/python-net/aspose.threed.entities/nurbsdirection/__init__/_index.md

 ## \_\_init\_\_(self) {#}

-Constructs a new instance of NurbsDirection
+Construct a new instance of [`NurbsDirection`](/3d/python-net/aspose.threed.entities/nurbsdirection)